Make-School-Courses/WEB-1.0-Web-Foundations/lessons/lesson-02.md

 <input type="text" name="first-name" id="input-name">
 ```

-Values are quoted even if they are numbers.
+Values are _always_ quoted even if they are numbers!

 The order doesn't matter.